Clement-Lelievre/puzzle_rush_bot/README.md

 OS: Windows 10
 Launched via Powershell.
 There is still much room for improvement as this is only a first version.
-For example, using waittillelement...in selenium would be better than time.sleep().
+- for example, using WebDriverWait... in selenium would be better than time.sleep() as it i more robust
+- I noticed that my program is faster at making the first move of each challenge than the remaining moves and cannot understand why yet

 ## Files and directories